 Appliances in this category offer a high energy shifting capacity and a limited power modulation capacity.
-Studies indicate that around 30% of the configurations of washing machines and tumble dryers can be with remote activation.
+Pilot studies in the framework of the Linear project indicate that around 30% of the configurations of washing machines and tumble dryers can be with remote activation.
 For dishwashers this is 56%.
 Depending on the study, the average length of the time window for remote activation varies from 3 to 8h.